 In response to the US Navy’s Request for Information (RFI) for a jet trainer to replace its Boeing T-45 Goshawk, India has reportedly offered the Lead in Fighter Trainer (LIFT) variant of the HAL Tejas.
 According to a report published in the Economic Times, India has responded to the RFI with a detailed project plan for the LIFT variant.
 The US is said to be still evaluating the offer.

-This would be the first time India has offered the domestically-developed fighter to a developed nation.
+If true, this would be the first time India has offered the domestically-developed fighter to a developed nation.
 In the past, India has offered the Tejas to Malaysia, and has exhibited it at the Bahrain Air Show.
 Sri Lanka and Egypt had both shown interest in the fighter in 2018.

 The US Naval Air Systems Command (NAVAIR) requirement to replace the Goshawk, curiously, is not for a carrier-capable fighter.
-According to the RFI, as reported by Janes in May, the requirement seeks a twin-seat land-based jet trainer aircraft design capable of performing land-based Field Carrier Landing Practice (FCLP) events and ship-based carrier touch-and-go events for US Navy and US Marine Corps (USMC) pilots.
+According to the RFI, as reported by Jane’s in May, the requirement seeks a twin-seat land-based jet trainer aircraft design capable of performing land-based Field Carrier Landing Practice (FCLP) events and ship-based carrier touch-and-go events for US Navy and US Marine Corps (USMC) pilots.

 While the Indian Navy has conducted carrier trials of the naval variant of the Tejas, it has not made plans to acquire the same in its present form, after rejecting the aircraft in 2016 for being too heavy.
 The Navy has instead sought to see the Tejas used to develop and test technologies for use on a planned twin-engine deck based fighter (TEDBF).
 The Navy has been looking to acquire up to 57 jets for the same at a cost of $9.6 billion, a number that has reportedly been trimmed to 36.
 Several international players have been bidding for the same including Boeing and Dassault.